So, did you make any New Years’ resolutions? Reportedly, half of us do that. Here we are, only hours into 2022, and how are you doing?

 ✅ solving abstract tasks

 That part of your brain cannot handle all of those things at the same time.
-It requires a huge amount of focus and willpower to change a learned behavior overnight, which is what a New Year’s resolution demands.
+It cannot stay focused while at the same time exerting a great deal of willpower.
+It requires huge amounts of focus and willpower to change a learned behavior overnight, which is what a New Year’s resolution demands.